dclement1/Remote_Sensing_Workshop_2/README.md

 # Flood Analysis
 ### For this project we will use an open source program called SAGA GIS to perform and create various analysis and visualizations.
 One of the first analysis we will perform is a Flood simulation showing what would happen if there was a 2.5 foot increase in the depth of the river and the dam could not hold it.

 - *In the image below we have a digital terrain model which shows the surface of the ground, which is overlayed by the flood simulation.
-Here the Red shadded areas signify the worst flooding and the blue areas represent less flooding.*
+Here the red shadded areas signify the worst flooding and the blue areas represent less flooding.*
  ![FloodSim](dem_hillshade_dam_flood.png)